Aaron-Bopp/TIM/40_Evergreens/Biological processes can only give context to behavior not predict it.md

 aliases:
   - null
 tags: created/evergreen/2022/03/03, review, node/evergreen/claim
-sr-due: 2022-03-10
+sr-due: 2022-03-24
-sr-interval: 5
+sr-interval: 13
 sr-ease: 230
 ---

 #### [[Biological processes can only give context to behavior not predict it]] `$=customJS.dv_funcs.evergreenHeader(dv, this)`

 Many people believe existence to be a deterministic process.
-One action leads to the next, and really our choices are little more than predictable to results of our environment, if only we could properly observe and understand the intricacies of our [[brain]].
+One action leads to the next, and really our choices are little more than predictable to results of our environment.
+If only we could properly observe and understand the intricacies of our [[brain]], then we could predict our [[behavior]].

 This is an important consideration in the question of [[Do we have free will]], but whether it is true or not, we can all recognize that we *feel* like we have much more control over our lives that this would lead us to [[belief|believe]].